AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

    * Select a GPU with certain CUDA compute capability with e.g.
      ``--gpus=1 --gres=min-cuda-cc:80``.
-   * See :ref:`the quick reference <available-gpus>` for available GPU names, memory capacities and compute capabilities.
+   * See :ref:`the quick reference <available-gpus>` for available GPU names, memory capacities, and compute capabilities, and how to combine ``--gres`` options.
    * Monitor GPU performance with ``seff JOBID``.
    * You can test out small jobs of 30 minutes or less in the ``gpu-debug``-partition (``--partition=gpu-debug``).